Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 Floor-mounted, reliable, and budget-savvy—built to deliver dependable solar performance for your everyday home energy needs.

-Arkacore - Floor-mounted solar solution
+ArkaCore - Floor-mounted solar solution

 Ideal for: